b97jre/RNAseqCourseScilife/labs/diffexp-lab.md

 If you want to work on Uppmax (note this is not necessary if you are running R on your own computer), login as we did yesterday.

-You can find a (gzipped archive of a) directory with CuffDiff output for a pairwise  differential expression analysis between all the time points on Uppmax at  `/proj/b2013006/webexport/downloads/courses/RNAseqWorkshop/diffExp/cuffdiff_all.tar.gz`.
+You can find a (gzipped archive of a) directory with CuffDiff output for a pairwise  differential expression analysis between all the time points on Uppmax at  `/proj/uppstore2017171/courses/RNAseqWorkshop/downloads/diffExp/cuffdiff_all.tar.gz`.

-Or you can download it [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/diffExp/cuffdiff_all.tar.gz)

 Remember to untar and unzip it: